IonicRF™ Generator

 Read this section to gather important prescription and safety information.

 The IonicRF™ Generator, in combination with approved compatible electrodes and cannulae, is indicated as an aid in the management of pain in the nervous system.
-Examples include facet denervation, trigeminal rhizotomy, and related functional neurosurgical procedures.
+Examples include, but are not limited to, facet denervation, rhizotomy, and related functional neurosurgical procedures.

 The use of this device is contraindicated in patients with systemic infection or local infection in the area of the procedure.